 Responsibility for Finance in the University

-The Council organises the discharge of its financial responsibilities by arranging for the detailed consideration of issues by Committees - particularly the Finance Committee and the Estates Committee - and some powers are also delegated to senior Officers.
+Council has delegated the approval of Financial Regulations to Finance Committee.
 Council maintains an overview of general financial policy through reporting structures which ensure that the agreed policies are being implemented.

 The functions of the Council, as defined by the Statutes, are to: